sam0x17/containerflare/README.md

 On Cloud Run the runtime infers metadata directly from HTTP headers + environment variables.
 It records the service, revision, configuration, project ID, region, trace/span IDs, and whether the request is sampled based on the `x-cloud-trace-context` header.
 These new fields appear on `RequestMetadata` alongside the existing Cloudflare values.
+Geo fields like `country`/`colo` are only populated on Cloudflare because Cloud Run does not provide them.

 ## Example project